ARYANNNN1234/Insurance_Charges_Prediction/README.md

 Ensure you have followed steps 1-3 from "Running the Jupyter Notebook" to set up your environment and install dependencies.

 Make sure the .pkl files are in the same directory as app.py.

-Run the Streamlit app:

-streamlit run app.py

-The application will open in your web browser, allowing you to input details and get real-time insurance charge predictions.

 Dependencies
 The following Python libraries are required to run this project.
 It's best practice to install specific versions to ensure reproducibility.
 You can generate a requirements.txt file using pip freeze > requirements.txt after installing them.